 History and Logic Do Not Support Sunday Worship

-We have examined seven arguments offered by Mr. Olson in the Baptist Bulletin.
+We have examined seven arguments Sunday-keeping Christians use to justify worshiping on Sunday.
 History and logic verify that none of the arguments are valid.
 When it comes to Sabbath versus Sunday, Christians face three general obstacles:

 1. Christian Culture